 are represented by supercorporations, secret services, techno-cybernetic monsters,

-Historically, cyberpunk arose from one trend in American science fiction.
+etc. Historically, cyberpunk arose from one trend in American science fiction.
 This

 genre is widely presented by such blockbusters as “Terminator” and